 Using the Building the Best You: A Two-Year Discovery Journal

 I can’t believe we are now in February.
 It has been a polar vortex type of winter.
-On another note about a week ago I was watching Jouelzy’s video about How to Keep a Journal and I decided this was a good time for me to share how I’m enjoying my new multiple year journal.
+On another note about a week ago, I was watching Jouelzy’s video about How to Keep a Journal and I decided this was a good time for me to share how I’m enjoying my new multiple year journals.
 If you have followed me for some time you know I am a big fan of journals.
-Sometimes I buy journals or make them.

 Last year for my birthday my mother gave me a Two-Year Journal.
 This is great because I have a five-year journal and I’m excited to have a Two-Year journal to reflect on my late twenties.
 I am a huge fan of these multiple year journals.
 I cannot wait to look back on them and say, “Wow”.
 I like going back to read old journal entries to see my growth.